The Most Fiscally Healthy States (2026)

 How is the fiscal health score calculated?

-The fiscal score combines tax burden (15%), state debt per capita (15%), rainy day fund (15%), pension funded ratio (15%), credit rating (15%), GDP per capita (10%), budget surplus/deficit (10%), and GDP growth (5%).
-Data from BEA, Census, Pew, NASBO, and S&P/Moody's.
-It carries an 8% weight.
+Our expanded fiscal score combines tax burden (15%), state debt per capita (15%), rainy day fund reserves (15%), pension funded ratio (15%), credit rating (15%), GDP per capita (10%), budget surplus/deficit (10%), and GDP growth rate (5%).
+Data comes from the BEA, Census Bureau State Government Finances, Pew Charitable Trusts, NASBO, S&P/Moody's, and the Tax Foundation.
+Fiscal health carries an 8% weight in the composite score.
+States with balanced budgets, low debt, funded pensions, and strong credit ratings score highest — even if their tax rates aren't the lowest.